DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - disable remote management and enable secure communication only (such as over HTTPS)
             - review IoT vendor to understand their history with reported vulnerabilities, response time to vulnerabilities and their overall approach to security
             - not all IoT devices are suitable for enterprise networks
+            - Mirai malware affectes IoT, transforming them into a botnet
 - 3.5.9 Microservices
     - **Microservices**: a feature of web-based solutions and derivative of SOA
         - A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps